1. Tram number 28

 The most famous tram and one of the city’s best rides.
 Built in England in the early 20th century, from polished wood and chrome, they clunk up and down the steepest streets almost brushing the sides of buildings on the way.

 Starting at sea level in the city centre, the tram heads up steep hills through a veritable maze via the Alfama district, reaching St Georges Church at the top for wonderful views – especially at sunset.

 2. Locals and the magic light before sunset

 Opera tickets in Lisbon usually cost 50% less than in London.
-The city’s opera season runs from September and until June, with performances are in the beautiful Teatro Nacional de São Carlos with its Rococo interior.
+The city’s opera season runs from September and until June, with performances in the beautiful Teatro Nacional de São Carlos which boasts a stunning Rococo interior.

 Saga customers can save 10% on London opera tickets, find out how.

 4. The museum below